dart-lang/stream_transform/README.md

 Contains utility methods to create `StreamTransfomer` instances to manipulate Streams.

+# audit

+Audit waits for a period of time after receiving a value and then only emits the most recent value.

 # buffer

 Collects values from a source stream until a `trigger` stream fires and the